 In terms of rewards, this card doles out 2 percent cash back on up to $1,000 in combined spending at gas stations and restaurants each quarter (then 1 percent), as well as 1 percent back on all other purchases.
 Discover will also match all the rewards you earn after the first year.

 Best starter card

-The Capital One® Secured Mastercard® is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49.
-Also note that Capital One promises to consider boosting your credit limit after you make five consecutive, on-time payments on your credit card.
+The Secured Mastercard® from Capital One is another secured credit card without an annual fee, and it’s easy to get started with an initial deposit as low as $49, $99 or $200, but it can be paid in ($20 minimum) installments within the first 35 days of your application.
+Also note that Capital One will automatically consider you for a higher credit line in as little as 6 months with on-time monthly payments.

 This card doesn’t offer any rewards, but you do get to avoid paying foreign transaction fees.
-Cardholder perks include extended warranties, secondary auto rental coverage, travel accident insurance and 24-hour emergency travel assistance, among other benefits.
+Cardholder perks include Fraud Coverage, Emergency Card Services and Mastercard ID Theft Protection.

 Best with no credit check

 If you’re worried about not being approved for bankruptcy credit cards, the OpenSky® Secured Visa® Credit Card should give you plenty of peace of mind.
 This secured credit card doesn’t even check your credit when you apply, which means that almost anyone can get approved.